Data storage FAQ

 What security procedures are in place to protect my data?

-What happens if I miss payment for my Atlassian Cloud subscription?
+What happens if I miss payment for my Atlassian product subscription?

-If you cancel your Atlassian Cloud subscription, the system image and the data stored in it will be deleted after 15 days (for evaluation sites) or 60 days (for paid subscription sites).
+After you have been unsubscribed, Atlassian retains your data for 15 days (for evaluation sites) or 60 days (for paid subscription sites).

 Atlassian won't delete any of your data stored in the Google Apps Marketplace, such as users or information in your Google Apps database, Google Docs, Gmail messages, Google Calendar entries, Google Chat, or Google Sites.

-What happens if I deactivate one of my products?
+What happens if I cancel my Atlassian product subscription?

 How should I prepare my data to move to another site?